Minnesota Court Records

 How do I Get Back Child Support Paid in Minnesota?

 According to Minnesota law, a missed child support payment becomes a “judgment” on or after the due date.
 Therefore, enforcing child support payments is the primary way of getting back child support paid in Minnesota.
-If a non-custodial parent fails to pay child support, the individual will be subject to Minnesota Child Support Enforcement Measures of collecting regular and back child support payments.
+If a non-custodial parent fails to pay child support, the individual may be subject to Minnesota Child Support Enforcement Measures for collecting regular and back child support payments.

 - Seizure of income and assets held in financial institutions

-- Being reported to the credit bureau agencies by the child report office if the individual owes at least three months of child support
+- Being reported to the credit bureau agencies by the child support office if the individual owes at least three months of child support

 - Driver’s and professional license suspension